12 Best Phishing Protection Software Solutions (2026)

 12. URLScan.io

-URLScan.io loads URLs in a sandboxed browser, capturing screenshots and network requests.
-It maintains a searchable database of scanned URLs, so you can search for domains similar to your brand.
+URLScan.io loads URLs in a sandboxed browser.
+It captures screenshots and network requests, then stores them in a searchable database.
+You can search that database for domains similar to your brand.

 The most common phishing infrastructure trick is typosquatting.
 Here’s what it looks like.